 Simon believes associations of high quality international schools can be a great support for each other and become a powerful voice for change.
 He would bring to AGIS extensive experience with organising conferences; dealing with recognition; negotiating with ministries of education and accreditation bodies.

 Director - International school hannover region

 Before her involvement in the AGIS Board, Rachel served on the Board for the Center for The Advancement and Study of International Education (CASIE) and the Curriculum Advisory Committee for the Center for Civil and Human Rights.
 She has led workshops on International Mindedness with Faculty and Staff in schools and locations all over the world as well as having consulted for aspiring IB schools that wish to enhance their International programs.
-As a Principals Training Center (PTC) instructor and a thought partner serving on an advisory group for the Educational Collaborative for International Schools (ECIS) Middle Leader Certificate Programme, Rachel values deeply the role that professional growth has on building schools that embody leadership for learning.
+As a Principals Training Center (PTC) instructor, Rachel values deeply the role that professional growth has on building schools that embody leadership for learning.